HOW TO NAVIGATE THIS PROJECT WEBSITE

 LIGHTNING POINT SHORELINE RESTORATION*

-After suffering four major storms, the marsh and tidal creeks that were restored last year are still standing!
-Look for this spring for the marsh plants to flourish and the whole area to start getting greener.
+The Lightning Point project continues to protect the City Docks Redevelopement Area.
+Look for the marsh plants to flourish and the whole area to start getting greener this year.
 With the breakwaters providing great protection, lots of fish, shrimp, and crabs have started to move into the creeks and we hope this becomes a great fishing spot.
 This area is still recovering and will take a couple of years to fully establish.
 Please be gentle with the site and stay off the marshes and sandy areas.
 Help us keep it trash free and watch it grow!

 *Pictures taken post Hurricane Sally